hopsoft/universalid/README.md

   #                                    |        |
   uid = URI::UID.build(campaign) do |record, options|
     data = { id: record.id, demo: true }

+    # NOTE: this feature is compatible with other tools like kiba, amoeba, etc.
+    #       that can be leveraged to generate the data to be encoded

     URI::UID.encode data, options.merge(include: %w[id demo]) # block returns the encoded payload
   end
   ```